Last Updated: March 26, 2025

 Once you convince them that you are unable to pay your debt, they may be more willing to reach a debt settlement agreement.
 Pacific Debt has an excellent track record of settling accounts and knows which creditors are most like to settle.

 Some creditors will insist that you settle in full.
 Others will settle for far less than you owe.
+While combining multiple debts, settlement is a good idea for many consumers looking to reduce their overall financial burden.

 You will make lump-sum payments to eliminate each debt.